This post includes affiliate links.

 In this pattern, turning chains do not count as stitches.

-Roll up the long spiral piece from one side to create a rose and sew the rose from the back together such that all layers hold together (video shows how to).
+Roll up the long spiral piece from one side to create a rose and sew the rose from the back together such that all layers hold together (the video shows how to).

 Make as many as you like, but for this example, I made 2 leaves.

 You will work around the chain creating a leaf, so you don’t have rows, but rather an oval-shaped round.

 One side of chain: starting from the 2nd ch from the hook, place this sequence one stitch per chain, in the back bump of the chain: sc, [hdc] 3 times, [dc] 3 times, hdc, sc

-Opposite side of the chain: you are now working through both loops (the V’s) on the other side of the chain, but this time the sequence is backwards: sc, hdc, [dc] 3 times, [hdc] 3 times, sc, sl st to the first st
+The opposite side of the chain: you are now working through both loops (the V’s) on the other side of the chain, but this time the sequence is backward: sc, hdc, [dc] 3 times, [hdc] 3 times, sc, sl st to the first st

 Fasten off and leave a small tail.
 Weave only one of the ends per leaf in.

 Take one of the 18 gauge wires and bend it in half and push it through the center (from the side where the weaved in end is to the other side where you still have a loose tail) slowly and gently not to pull too much yarn.

 Make a magic ring.
 Then, place 5 sc’s inside and close the circle (but not too tight, as the wire still needs to go through).

 You are now creating 5 leaves (1 per sc created) for the sepal.

 Ch 4, starting from the 2nd ch from the hook, place one st per ch: 1 sc, 1 hdc, 1 dc, sl st to the next sc of the circle, repeat from * until you created all 5 leaves of the sepal.

 Fasten off, and don’t weave in the ends completely.
 Instead, sew them such that they are close to the center of the sepal.

 Putting together the Rose

 The video shows exactly how to do this step.
 So if these instructions are not clear for you, please see the video below.